TEWODROS-D12/Doctor_Apointment_app/README.md

 - run php artisan serve
 - npm run dev

-  ### if you need any assistance contact me via Telegram +2519-46 0754 47
+  ### if you need any assistance contact me via Telegram or @tewodros46
+  +2519-46 0754 47